5 Web Design Mistakes to Avoid

 Web design and website creation can be fun, but too often the user experience can be compromised by focusing too much on how a website looks and less on how the website should function.

-Web design and website creation can be fun, but too often the user experience can be compromised by focusing too much on how a website looks and less on how the website should function.
+Web design and website creation can be fun, but too often the user experience can be compromised by focusing too much on how a website looks and less on how the site should function.
 Users will be quick to switch to your competitor the moment your website becomes a chore to navigate.
 So, to help you avoid losing potential traffic here’s a quick guide as to what to avoid doing, and what you should do instead when piecing together your new website.

 Throwing up a generic, out-of-the-box, 404 page could be hurting your traffic.
-A simple 404 page can result in users simply hitting the “back” button and completely leaving your website with very little chance of them returning.
+A simple 404 page can result in users merely hitting the “back” button and completely leaving your website with very little chance of them returning.
 The simple fix for this is to give users options should they reach a 404 page along with a brief explanation as to why they may have reached such an error.
 Provide links to your “Home” or “About” pages.
 If users feel like they have an alternate path to take with some reassurance as to what triggered the error, then they will be less likely to hit the back button.

 Embrace Web Design Norms